FraunhoferIOSB/FROST-Server/README.md

 the following options:

 * SensorThings API settings
-  * `ApiVersion`: The version tag of the API used in the URL.
   * `serviceRootUrl`: The base URL of the SensorThings Server without version.
   * `defaultCount`: The default value for the $count query option.
   * `defaultTop`: The default value for the $top query option.